GeoServer GUI configuration¶

 You can configure a store by:

-- Creating a brand new GeoGig repository (see Configuring a new GeoGig Repository in GeoServer):
+- Creating a brand new GeoGig repository (see Creating a new GeoGig repository in GeoServer):

 - Selecting an existing GeoGig repository that has been previously configured within GeoServer:

 Regardless of the method used to create the datastore, you will need to publish each top-level tree as a layer, individually.

 It may be necessary to specify the SRS for your data if it is not recognized by GeoServer.

 You can create new GeoGig repositories through the Create new GeoGig datastore page or by navigating to the GeoGig Repositories configuration page in the admin bar.

 On the GeoGig repository configuration page, you can choose which type of repository you want, either a directory-backed GeoGig repository, or a PostgreSQL-backed GeoGig repository.
 A directory-backed repository will store GeoGig data in a directory on the GeoServer filesystem, while a PostgreSQL-backed repository will store the GeoGig information in a PostgreSQL database.
 The database can be running on the same server as GeoServer or it can be remote.